phnx-im/docs/src/spec/delivery_service/group_state_encryption.md

 * The key is fixed and is never rotated
 * Future work: The key should be rotated (see below)

+### Future work: Smarter EID and EID update encryption

+* Encrypt the end-to-end EID updates in such a way that the DS can read them and apply them to the stored EID state
+* This would allow clients to update the encrypted EID state on the server in an incremental fashion

 ## Future work: Key rotating encryption

 This scheme allows the simultaneous use of two secrets for decryption, such that two keys are always valid at a time.
 The use of two valid keys at a time allows the rotation of keys in a fixed interval.